These Sticky Root Beer BBQ Ribs are going to be a hit at your BBQ! A sweet, sticky bbq sauce coats these ribs for a

-- Bake the ribs in the oven for 2 1/2 to 3 hours until tender.
+- Bake the ribs in the oven for 2 – 2 1/2 hours until tender.
 Remove from the oven and set aside until ready to grill.

 - To make sauce, heat the oil in a saucepan over medium heat.

 - Add the garlic and cook for 1 minute, being careful not to brown the garlic.

-- Slowly pour in the root beer liquor and let reduce for 10 minutes.
+- Slowly pour in the root beer liquor, bring to a simmer and let reduce for 10 minutes.
 After the root beer has reduced, add in the rest of the sauce ingredients and stir.

 - Flip the ribs over so the bottom side is up and baste the ribs with a good amount of sauce then close the lid and cook for 5 minutes

 - Turn the ribs over so the top of the ribs are up and baste with the sauce then close the lid and cook for another 5 minutes.

-- Oven the ribs have cooled slightly, cut the racks into sections of three to four ribs and serve with extra sauce on the side.
+- Once the ribs have cooled slightly, cut the racks into sections of three to four ribs and serve with extra sauce on the side.